AlexanderAllen/panettone/README.md

 supported by the [JavaScript FantasyLand](https://github.com/fantasyland/fantasy-land) spec.
 - I'd be nice to have native PHP attributes or custom PHPStan types (stubs?) that can prove the laws for a Functor anywhere it is implemented, maybe even outside of Panettone (a fantasy!).
+This would be a separate Composer package that you can enlist help from anytime you get inspired to implement functional patterns in any project.
 - And, whatever else is outstanding on the lonely issue queue (stop using .ini for configs, I'm looking at you).

 ## Installation